Gentry333/Gentry333.github.io/README.md

 To over-ride the bootrap base SCSS variables, modify them in '_sass/_variables.scss' (to make upgrading to a newer bootstrap version easier).

-## Misc.
-Instructions

-### Modify the global settings in /data/global.yml to match your own (ass needed):

--for the 'url' setting, I added one for local development (1.127.0,0:4000), and one for when I upload to production server (simply uncomment and recomment the other at publishing, than switch back to the local one to continue any modification).

-- change any of the Social media links to your own as needed.

 ### Modify the frontpage image?